Cloudy2900/Cloudy29/README.md

     ## [1] 0

-From this test, we noted that our logreturn is sysmetric
+From the coefficient of skewness, we noted that our logreturn is symmetric, which is tallied with visual exploration.

 Next we use Kurtosis test to check if the tail of log-return is thin-tailed or heavy-tailed